Lipstick On A Pig: A Mom’s Mostly Serious LipSense Review

 LipSense is amazingly pretty, surprisingly easy for a ChapStick addict to adjust to, and when I put it on I feel like Heidi Klum.
 Like Heidi Klum without her stylists or personal trainer.
 Like Heidi Klum just hiked through the desert, and hasn’t showered, and is hungry, and is annoyed that she has to empty the dishwasher.
 But still Heidi Klum.

 The biggest bonus is that you need a blow torch** to get it off.
 Once LipSense is on you have committed to being a supermodel for at least 8 hours sans touch up.
 Which is good because a touch up isn’t happening.
 I can commit 34 seconds to applying you while sitting in the parking lot, lipstick.
 You are awarded no more time of this day.

 So I guess the moral of this story is that we are aren’t giving enough credit to pigs?
 Or that lipstick is the reason I’m still gainfully employed?
 Or that sometimes you need to be a little flexible with the strict guidelines you have set for yourself regarding social media?
 Pretty unclear actually.
 All of the above?

 Nerd out with me in the comments about our mutual love for this beauty product/real life Instagram filter.
 Or to buy it go see the fabulous Paula.
 She’s good people.

 With a big kiss that won’t transfer lipstick onto your cheek because this stuff is magic,

 *I didn’t put any lipstick on any actual pigs.
 Also, as a bonus LipSense isn’t tested on animals.
-In solidarity with the company I will donate all of the profits*** from this post to help pigs.

 ** Blow torch sold separately and not actually recommended.
 They make a remover but I have opted for a heavy hand with a washcloth.
 That works too.